sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 **Statecharts are extended state machines.** They introduce additional useful concepts, including nested states.
 This allows us to compose states into logical groups.

 In our case, we want to implement a focus mode where we can collapse the preview.
-This means that, in addition to being either "rendered" or "raw", the preview can also be "visible" or "hidden".
+This means that, in addition to being either `rendered` or `raw`, the preview can also be `visible` or `hidden`.
 Yet, these two new states aren't independent of the first two: **they condition them**.
-The preview can only be "rendered" or "raw" if it was first "visible".
+The preview can only be `rendered` or `raw` if it was first `visible`.

 This is what nested states allow us to do; **encapsulate a set of states within another**.
-Let's add our new "visible" and "hidden" states at the root of the machine, and nest our existing "rendered" and "raw" within "visible".
+Let's add our new `visible` and `hidden` states at the root of the machine, and nest our existing `rendered` and `raw` within `visible`.

 {% highlight js %}
 const toggleMachine = createMachine({